3699 Wilshire Blvd. Ste 700, Los Angeles, CA 90010 Mon-Fri 9am-6pm +1-213-387-4508

 Income is a significant factor in child support calculations.
 In California, the guideline for calculating child support aims to standardize support contributions, ensuring children receive at least a minimum level of financial support based on their parents’ circumstances.
 These calculations are based on ‘net monthly disposable incomes’, which include:

 Even income derived from business ownership is considered.
-For this, operational expenditures are subtracted from gross receipts, affecting the net income used for support calculations.
+For this purpose, operating expenses are deducted from gross receipts, affecting the net income used in support calculations.
 Various atypical forms of income such as overtime pay, employer-provided benefits, and even lottery winnings can factor into the calculation of child support.

-In cases of equal custody in California, child support determination relies on a comparative assessment of both parents’ incomes, considering the specific time the children spend with each parent under physical custody.
+In cases of equal custody in California, child support is determined through a comparative assessment of both parents’ incomes, based on the specific time the children spend with each parent under physical custody.
 What is the impact of a higher income on child support?

 Impact of Higher Earning Parent on Child Support